1984 United States presidential election in Utah

 The 1984 United States presidential election in Utah took place on November 6, 1984.
 All 50 states and the District of Columbia, were part of the 1984 United States presidential election.
 State voters chose five electors to the Electoral College, which selected the president and vice president of the United States.
 Utah was won by incumbent United States President Ronald Reagan of California, who was running against former Vice President Walter Mondale of Minnesota.
 Reagan ran for a second time with incumbent Vice President and former C.I.A.
 Director George H. W. Bush of Texas, and Mondale ran with Representative Geraldine Ferraro of New York, the first major female candidate for the vice presidency.

-The presidential election of 1984 was a very partisan election for Utah, with just under 99% of the electorate voting for either the Democratic or Republican parties, though several other parties appeared on the ballot.
+The presidential election of 1984 was a very partisan election for Utah, with just over 99% of the electorate voting for either the Democratic or Republican parties, though several other parties appeared on the ballot.
 Reagan posted the highest vote share of any nominee in the state since William Jennings Bryan in 1896, and carried every county in the state.
 Reagan's best county was Box Elder County, although he broke 80% in 15 counties.
-Mondale's best county was Carbon County, the only one in which he managed to hold Reagan to a plurality, rather than a majority, win.
+Mondale's best county was Carbon County, the only one in which he managed to hold Reagan to a plurality, rather than a majority win.
 Mondale did make gains vis-à-vis Jimmy Carter of over ten percent in eastern Daggett County and San Juan County, probably related to a general trend in this election of Native American voters towards Mondale.
 The highly populated Salt Lake County contributed about half of the Democratic votes produced by Utah, but still was won decisively by Reagan by 40 points, in what was, overall, a very solid statewide victory.